 After a few years, his parents moved to Battleford, where his father worked as an insurance agent.
 They were devout Roman Catholics, and Stocky attended St. Vital’s Separate School.

-Stocky went on to finish high school at St. Thomas College, then located in Battleford.
+Stocky went on to finish high school at St. Thomas College in Battleford.
 Stocky learned to hunt from his father, and he was a crack shot.
 He was also an excellent athlete in spite of his small stature, fast and agile.
 He was such a good hockey player that his coaches spoke of the NHL.

 Coincidentally, he was friends with the Ballendine brothers, all eight of whom served with the Canadian Army.
 Stocky still has scrapbooks full of hockey memorabilia, including this photo.
 Stocky is on the right, Paul Ballendine in the centre, and Ed Ballendine on the left.
-To read my previous post about this family’s wartime exploits, click: The Fighting Ballendines.
+Read about this family’s wartime exploits here: The Fighting Ballendines.

 Stocky and his older brother Bernie helped out their family by delivering milk around town.
 “I knew every gopher hole, every house in Battleford.
 I could describe them all to this day,” he told me.